microsoft/DirectX-Specs/d3d/WorkGraphs.md

 v0.44|9/7/2023|<li>Added [Producer - consumer dataflow through UAVs](#producer---consumer-dataflow-through-uavs), summarizing the rules for how to make sure data written to UAVs in a producer node ends up visible to a consumer.</li><li> Added example code for a couple of barrier scenarios:<ul><li>[Dispatch grid writing to UAV for consumer node to read](#dispatch-grid-writing-to-uav-for-consumer-node-to-read)</li><li>[Single thread writing to UAV for consumer node to read](#single-thread-writing-to-uav-for-consumer-node-to-read)</li></ul></li><li>Joined the ACCESS_FLAGS and SYNC_FLAGS field in [Barrier](#barrier) into a single flags field: BARRIER_SEMANTIC_FLAGS for simplicity.
 Matching change to DXIL in [Lowering barrier](#lowering-barrier).</li><li>In [Node input declaration](#node-input-declaration) and [Node input atttributes](#node-input-attributes), added a `globallycoherent` option to `RWDispatchNodeInputRecord` for cases loads/stores will be used on the input record for cross-group communication.
 Matching change to DXIL in [NodeIOFlags and NodeIOKind encoding](#nodeioflags-and-nodeiokind-encoding)</li><li>Added [Quad and derivative operation semantics](#quad-and-derivative-operation-semantics) and [NonUniformResourceIndex semantics](#nonuniformresourceindex-semantics) sections to clarify how these operate in work graphs.</li><li>Added [Support for WaveSize shader function attribute](#support-for-wavesize-shader-function-attribute) section to clarify that the HLSL `WaveSize(N)` shader function attribute works for shaders node shaders of all launch types.</li><li>Refined behavior for [AddToStateObject()](#addtostateobject) with more specifics and more flexibility than the initial proposal.
 Will need more refinement with feedback.</li><li>Along with the [AddToStateObject()](#addtostateobject) refinement, changed various work graphs creation DDIs so that nodes identify their connections to other nodes with lists of pointers rather than by index.
 This way when additions are made, existing node definitons can be updated in-place by appending pointers to lists when a node points to a newly added node, or is targetted by a newly added node.
 The addition lists all nodes, with new ones at the start of the list.
 All affected existing node definitions from previous DDIs are modified in-place to point to each other appropriately.
 Each node definition includes a versionAdded number so that with a single DDI memory representation of the full work graph, drivers can see what the structure at any given version looked like if needed.
 See [D3D12DDI_WORK_GRAPH_DESC_0108](#d3d12ddi_work_graph_desc_0108)(added flags, version, and changed node arrays to lists), [D3D12DDI_WORK_GRAPH_FLAGS_0108](#d3d12ddi_work_graph_flags_0108)(new addition flag), [D3D12DDI_NODE_LIST_ENTRY_0108](#d3d12ddi_node_list_entry_0108)(new, used for lists of nodes), [D3D12DDI_NODE_0108](#d3d12ddi_node_0108)(updated with `VersionAdded` instead of `NodeIndex`), [D3D12DDI_NODE_OUTPUT_0108](#d3d12ddi_node_output_0108)(updated with node list instead of array), [D3D12DDI_BROADCASTING_LAUNCH_NODE_PROPERTIES_0108](#d3d12ddi_broadcasting_launch_node_properties_0108)(updated with input node list instead of arrays), [D3D12DDI_COALESCING_LAUNCH_NODE_PROPERTIES_0108](#d3d12ddi_coalescing_launch_node_properties_0108)(updated with input node list instead of arrays), [D3D12DDI_THREAD_LAUNCH_NODE_PROPERTIES_0108](#d3d12ddi_thread_launch_node_properties_0108)(updated with input node list instead of arrays)</li><li>In [Node output attributes](#node-output-attributes) added `[UnboundedSparseNodes]` option, which is equivalent to setting `[AllowSparseNodes]` and `[NodeArraySize(0xffffffff)]`.
 In DXIL [Node input and output metadata table](#node-input-and-output-metadata-table), noted that for `NodeOutputArraySize`, `0xffffffff` means unbounded array size and `NodeAllowSparseNodes` must be `true`.</li><li>Removed changes to allow multiple conflicting `shader` attributes on entry points.
 Replaced **Repurposing plain compute shader code** with **Reusing shader entries**.
 Removed references to default or implicit node inputs throughout.</li><li>In [D3D12_WORK_GRAPHS_TIER](#d3d12_work_graphs_tier) added `D3D12_WORK_GRAPHS_TIER_1_0` (and same at DDI) to get ready for first full release.</li>
 v0.45|9/22/2023|<li>Added new option for overriding node properties at the API, a new [D3D12_NODE_OVERRIDES_TYPE](#d3d12_node_overrides_type), [D3D12_NODE_OVERRIDES_TYPE_COMMON_COMPUTE](#d3d12_node_overrides_type).
 This allows overriding common properties agnostic to launch mode, like renaming a node or its outputs, without having to know the launch mode of the node/shader.
 Previously any override required the app to know the launch mode to pick the matching override type for the shader.</li><li>In [Interactions with other d3d12 features](#interactions-with-other-d3d12-features), noted that - Pipeline statistics report invocations of nodes against the corresponding shader type.
 So compute-based node shader invocations increment `CSInvocations`.</li>
 v0.46|10/5/2023|<li>In [D3D12_WORK_GRAPH_MEMORY_REQUIREMENTS](#d3d12_work_graph_memory_requirements) renamed `SizeAlignmentInBytes` to `SizeGranularityInBytes` to be more clear.
 It turns out the codebase already used this name.
 Users were confusing `SizeAlignmentInBytes` in the spec for the alignment of the base address, when actually it defines that usable backing memory sizes larger than the minimum stated by the driver must be larger than the minimum by a multiple of `SizeGranularityInBytes`.
 Added documentation describing the meaning more clearly, and clarified: The application can provide sizes for backing memory that are larger than `MinSizeInBytes` + an integer multiple of `SizeGranularityInBytes`, or larger than `MaxSizeInBytes`, but it simply wastes memory as the driver won't touch memory beyond the size range and granularity specifications here.</li>
 v0.47|11/1/2023|<li>A new section was added for [Generic programs](#generic-programs) that explains the way a generic program is supported as part of the upcoming SM6.8 release.
 Generic programs are available to any device that supports SM6.8 and the [Supported shader targets](#supported-shader-targets) are non-library shader targets SM6.0+.
-Also added details about how [Resource binding](#resource-binding) and exports [Default shader entrypoint names](#default-shader-entrypoint-names) will be handled for non-library shaders.
+Also added details about how [Resource binding](#resource-binding) and exports `Default shader entrypoint names` will be handled for non-library shaders.
 To enable the use of non-library shader an update for [D3D12\_DXIL\_LIBRARY\_DESC](#d3d12_dxil_library_desc) and [D3D12\_EXPORT\_DESC](#d3d12_export_desc) create state object structures was added showing how they will be used for generic programs.
 [D3D12\_EXPORT\_DESC](#d3d12_export_desc) will also introduce a new way to rename exports in the case of a shader library or non-library with only one export; the export can be referenced by passing in a NULL as the export will be handled by the runtime and the resolved list of names passed on to the driver (see link for exact details).</li><li>Removed section **Reusing shader entries**, as unfortunately there is no longer any way to share compute shader and node shader code to save on binary space.
 This is because lib targets were node shaders live can no longer be used for specifying compute shaders (cs_* target is all that's supported).
 Having compute shaders and all other preexisting shader types in lib targets was a feature that was proposed but the feature is now cut for this release.</li>
 v0.48|11/8/2023|<li>In [D3D12\_EXPORT\_DESC](#d3d12_export_desc) for lib/non-lib with only one export in the shader, changed the way to pick it without knowing the name from NULL to "\*" to eliminate any possibility for an accidental rename when an `ExportToRename` is NULL and there is a typo in `Name` (see link for exact details). </li>
 v0.49|12/7/2023|<li>In [AddToStateObject](#addtostateobject), clarified that when entrypoints are added to a graph, the entrypoint index of existing nodes, as reported by [GetEntrypointIndex()](#getentrypointindex), remain unchanged.
 New entrypoints will have entrypoint index values that continue past existing entrypoints.</li><li>Corresponding to this, clarified in [D3D12DDI_WORK_GRAPH_DESC_0108](#d3d12ddi_work_graph_desc_0108) how drivers must infer entrypoint index values for entries in the list to match the API view.
 It was an oversight that the runtime's index calculation wasn't passed to the driver, but deemed not important enough to rectify.</li><li>In [Graphics nodes example](#graphics-nodes-example), removed text stating that `DispatchNodeInputRecord<>` on the input declaration of a vertex or mesh shader is optional.
 It is required (should graphics nodes be supported in the future), consistent with changes to the spec in v0.44 spec that removed defaults for missing node inputs</li>Renamed D3D12_OPTIONS_EXPERIMENTAL to [D3D12_FEATURE_OPTIONS21](#d3d12_feature_d3d12_options21), final location to find [D3D12_WORK_GRAPHS_TIER](#d3d12_work_graphs_tier) via [CheckFeatureSupport](#checkfeaturesupport).<li>In [Discovering device suppport for work graphs](#discovering-device-support-for-work-graphs) removed the need to enable `D3D12StateObjectsExperiment` to use work graphs via `D3D12EnableExperimentalFeatures()`, leaving only `D3D12ExperimentalShaderModels` needed here until shader model 6.8 is final.</li>
+v0.50|1/5/2024|<li>In [Graphics nodes](#graphics-nodes) described that initially mesh nodes are supported for private experimentation, exposed via [D3D12_WORK_GRAPHS_TIER_1_1](#d3d12_work_graphs_tier).</li><li>In [Graphics node resource binding and root arguments](#graphics-node-resource-binding-and-root-arguments) described a new flag for [D3D12_STATE_OBJECT_CONFIG](#d3d12_state_object_config), `D3D12_STATE_OBJECT_FLAG_WORK_GRAPHS_USE_GRAPHICS_STATE_FOR_GLOBAL_ROOT_SIGNATURE`, available in [D3D12_WORK_GRAPHS_TIER_1_1](#d3d12_work_graphs_tier).
+Any work graph that uses graphics nodes must use this flag in it's containing state object.
+Previously the spec stated that graphics nodes would use compute state.
+The semantics here might still need tweaking.</li><li>In [DispatchMesh launch nodes](#dispatchmesh-launch-nodes) and [Graphics nodes example](#graphics-nodes-example), explained how mesh node support works initially for private experimentation, while there is no HLSL support for mesh node specific syntax yet.
+The main affordance for experimentation is that existing mesh shader `payload` input that is normally used as input from the amplification shader is repurposed to be the node input record, given there is no `DispatchNodeInputRecord` object support for mesh shaders for now.
+So instead of the `payload` coming from an amplification shader (not supported with work graphs), in a work graph the producer node's output record becomes the mesh shader `payload` input, for now.</li><li>Made some  minor corrections and tweaks to the [D3D12_PROGRAM_NODE](#d3d12_program_node) API struct's member fields for overriding program node properties.</li><li>In [Generic programs](#generic-programs) default names will no longer be assigned by the runtime for shaders produced by older compilers where the runtime can't see the shader name.
+Instead, for non-library shaders compiled with older compilers the app must rename the shader entrypoint from "*" to a new name, effectively assigning a name.
+Based on that the Name field in  [D3D12\_EXPORT\_DESC](#d3d12_export_desc) will no longer accept shader entry point default names (removed).</li>